FadiCBB/a_c_compat/README.md

 Ideas for any contributers:
 ---------------------------

-- AGM_Hearing and putting earplugs in?
+  - Making the earplugs from AGM_Hearing availible in the CSE menu?
   - Applying CSE unconscious state to AGM_GForces?
-- Shoulder tapping?
+  - Finishing logistics (menu more specifically the AGM cargo menu itself as well as the locational repair system)?
+  - Doing the opposite, making some CSE modules (medical, rations) availible in the AGM menu format?